Me-TV/Me-TV/README.md

 # Me TV – it's TV for me computer

-## A GTK+ client for watching DVB.
+## A GTK+ client for watching and recording DVB.

 *NB This is a rewrite of Me TV for GTK+3 and GStreamer using the Rust programming language and the gtk-rs and gstreamer-rs bindings.*

-Me TV is a digital television (DVB – digital video broadcast) viewer cased on GTK+3 and GStreamer.
+Me TV is a digital television (DVB – digital video broadcast) viewer based on GTK+3 and GStreamer.

 ## Reporting Issues